dotnet/docs/docs/core/deploying/native-aot/diagnostics.md

 To debug managed exceptions, set a breakpoint on the `RhThrowEx` method -- this method is called whenever a managed exception is thrown.

-Collecting a [dump](../../diagnostics/dumps.md) file for a native AOT application involves some manual steps in .NET 8.
+Collecting a [dump](../../diagnostics/dumps.md) file for a Native AOT application involves some manual steps in .NET 8.

 ### Visual Studio-specific notes